nestordemeure/anagram_design/README.md

 Use `wasm-bindgen-cli 0.2.95` to match the pinned crate version (or update both in lockstep).

 To publish on GitHub Pages, point Pages at the `docs/` directory so the bundled `pkg/` assets are served alongside `index.html`.

+## TODO

+* fix constraint violation: constraints are not propagated down from yessplits
+* do not allow a yes split where an identical softno exists